wyewyewye/tinyEasyMuduoWebServer/README.md

 # run
 Configure the .pro file to make sure your libs can link to the program and build in QtCreater.

+After building the project you need to put the background image in the root directory of the build project.